About Us

 SBTF President Kelly Turner

 I’m Kelly Turner, your SBTF President.
 My journey with brain tumors began in 2007 with my mother’s Glioblastoma diagnosis.
 After a 16-month battle, it ended the way many GBM journeys end, with her death.
 After this devastating loss, I wanted to find a way to continue the fight in her memory.
-I became involved with the SBTF as a participant in the Race For Research 5k, the next year I created a team and became a team captain.
+I became involved with the SBTF as a participant in the 2007 Race For Research 5k, and continued to participate year after year, even after Mom's passing.
 About four years later, wanting to do more, I found my way to the Foundation’s Board of Directors.
 I am honored to to serve as your President for another year; this is an amazing organization.

 The SBTF is a 501(c)(3) not-for-profit voluntary health organization and public charity.
 Our primary mission is to improve the quality of life for brain tumor patients and their families and to provide funding for research so that a cure for brain tumors can be found.
 SBTF Board members are all volunteers; we come from different backgrounds and have regular jobs and regular daily stresses.
 We are current patients, healthcare professionals, and survivors.
 We are those touched by a friend or family member’s diagnosis, and we are those who support the SBTF’s mission.
 It is our common dedication to the SBTF that brings us together and enables us to succeed.